 1 9 5 5 – 1 9 9 2 (UK)

-The little orange bear with the sooty ears and nose attached to the end of Harry Corbett’s arm has been a British TV tradition since its TV debut on BBC TV Talent Night in 1952.
+The little orange bear with the sooty ears and nose has been a British TV tradition since his TV debut on BBC TV Talent Night in 1952.

-The Head of BBC Children’s Television, Freda Lingstrom, contacted Corbett and offered the duo more work, and Corbett and Sooty (who was originally called ‘Teddy’) became regular guests on a children’s variety show called Saturday Special (1951 – 1953).
+The Head of BBC Children’s Television, Freda Lingstrom, contacted Harry Corbett and offered Corbett and Sooty (who was originally called ‘Teddy’) more work.
+Thus they became regular guests on a children’s variety show called Saturday Special (1951 – 1953), starring comedian Peter Butterworth.

 Sooty was every child’s hero – able to misbehave with impunity and torment the life of poor old Harry Corbett.
 The mischievous little glove puppet delighted in squirting his master with a water pistol or covering him in flour.